 External Ids for PSMA2 Gene

 The proteasome is a multicatalytic proteinase complex with a highly ordered ring-shaped 20S core structure.
 The core structure is composed of 4 rings of 28 non-identical subunits; 2 rings are composed of 7 alpha subunits and 2 rings are composed of 7 beta subunits.
 Proteasomes are distributed throughout eukaryotic cells at a high concentration and cleave peptides in an ATP/ubiquitin-dependent process in a non-lysosomal pathway.
 An essential function of a modified proteasome, the immunoproteasome, is the processing of class I MHC peptides.
 This gene encodes a member of the peptidase T1A family, that is a 20S core alpha subunit. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PSMA2 Gene

 PSMA2 (Proteasome Subunit Alpha 2) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include endopeptidase activity and threonine-type endopeptidase activity.
 An important paralog of this gene is ENSG00000256646.

 UniProtKB/Swiss-Prot for PSMA2 Gene